Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/docs/index.md

 * `site:add`
 * `site:delete`
 * `site:list`
+* `site:url`

 ## Background

-The main reason to doing this plugin was to get automatic installs to work with Matomo, including automatic updates -  and version controlled deliveries with configuration in json or yaml.
+The main reason to doing this plugin was to get automatic installs to work with Matomo, including automatic updates -
+and version controlled deliveries with configuration in json or yaml.

 ## Plan

-* Get installation to work with a *.json file with all the settings that should be installed (partly done)
-* Get updates done with a *.json (not started)
 * Add support for yaml besides json for install and updates.
 * Add PHPUnit tests to cover at least 70% (goal for stable release is 100%)